Kanailal Bhattacharjee

-Kanailal Bhattacharjee (কানাইলাল ভট্টাচার্য) (1909 – 27 July 1931) was a Bengali revolutionary nationalist who fought against British rule over India.
+Kanailal Bhattacharjee (কানাইলাল ভট্টাচার্য) (1909 – 27 July 1931) was an Indian Bengali revolutionary nationalist who fought against British rule over India.

 Early life

 Kanailal belonged to a very poor family of Majilpur in South 24 Parganas District in present-day West Bengal.
 He was born to Nagendranath Bhattacharya.
 He joined freedom revolution movement when he was very young.
 He came in contact with revolutionaries like Sunil Chatterjee, Satkari Bandyopadhyay, Bhutnath Bhattachatyya and soon he became a fighter of revolution movement.
 He was a student of Majilpur J. M. Training School.

 Killing R. R. Galik

 Kanailal Bhattacharya killed R. R. Galik (born 1876), a judge of the Alipore court, on 27 July 1931.

 Judge Galik sentenced Dinesh Gupta and Ramakrishna Biswas, two Indian revolutionaries, to death by hanging for the murder of Col. N.S.
 Simpson.
 Kanailal sought to avenge the death of Dinesh by shooting the judge that sentenced him.
 During the assassination, Kanailal was shot by a guard sergeant.

 A piece of paper was found in his pocket that read "Your death is your reward for hanging Dinesh Gupta".
 Kanailal carried out the assassination under alias Bimal Dasgupta, who was at the time, a fugitive accused by the British in the murder of District Magistrate Pedi of Midnapore.
 During the identification, Kanailal's mother, Katyoni Devi denied his body as her son.
 Kanailal was a member of the Bengal Volunteers Team.